On this page

 #Common mistakes (What mistakes are common with Form Cambio de Condición?)

-#- Purchasing flight tickets or booking accommodation prior to securing your visa can lead to complications.
+#- Purchasing flight tickets or making accommodation reservations prior to securing your visa

-- Submitting expired documents or letters extending validity of residency cards
+- Submitting expired documents or letters that attempt to extend the validity of residency cards

 - Not having a blank passport page for visa stamping